Connect with us

 1 in 10 Mississippians had illegal contaminants in drinking water since 2018

-by Alex Rozier, Mississippi
+by Alex Rozier, Mississippi Today

 December 3, 2021

-Since 2018, more than one in ten Mississippians received drinking from their public utility that had an illegal level of contaminants in it, according to state and federal health data.
+Since 2018, more than one in ten Mississippians received drinking water from their public utility that had an illegal level of contaminants in it, according to state and federal health data.

 By far the most common contaminants that exceeded federal limits were disinfection byproducts, or DBPs; 29 utilities in the state, serving a combined 278,000 residents, exceeded the legal limit for those since 2018.

 DBPs form when chlorine or another disinfectant used for treatment reacts with organic materials in water.
-But overexposure to DBPs, which are widespread across the U.S., can a person's liver and nervous system, according to the CDC.
+But overexposure to DBPs, which are widespread across the U.S., can damage a person’s liver and nervous system, according to the CDC.
 They can also increase risks of cancer and affect pregnancies, says an Environmental Working Group study that published in November.

 Other contaminants exceeding legal limits in the state included arsenic and radium, both of which are carcinogens.
 In total, Mississippi Today found 31 utilities serving 328,000 residents with contamination violations since 2018, using state health department and Environmental Protection Agency data.